-Here is an example of running the command with the most common options (see below detailed description for all the available options):
+Here is an example of a basic command with the most common options (see below detailed description for all the available options):

---report-file: where to put the results (so CI server could read)
+--report-file: specifies where to store the test results (so the CI server can read them)

 testim --label "<YOUR LABEL>" --token "<YOUR ACCESS TOKEN>" --project "<YOUR PROJECT ID>" --grid "<Your grid name>" --report-file test-results/testim-tests-report.xml

---label or -l Run all tests comprising one of the mentioned labels.
+-l Run all tests that include one of the mentioned labels.

-Note that you can also run more that one label, by adding more --label arguments
+Note that you can also run more than one label, by adding more

 -l sanity -l custom-label2

-Note that you can also run more that one test by name, by adding more --name arguments
+Note that you can also run more than one test by name, by adding more

-Note that you can also run more that one test by id, by adding more --testId arguments
+Note that you can also run more than one test by id, by adding more

---grid to specify the Selenium Grid name to use.
-You can use "Testim-Grid"/ your local selenium grid/ Saucelabs / Browserstuck
+--grid, the Selenium Grid name to use.
+You can use "Testim-Grid"/ your local selenium grid/ Saucelabs / Browserstack